 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to back up your files yourself, then get professional support services, or use a WordPress backup plugin.
+If you don’t want to back up your files yourself, then get support from a WordPress professional, or use backup plugins.

-- Learn about a WordPress backup plugin that can fully automate your site backups here: Back Up, Clone & Keep Your WP Websites Protected With Backup Creator WP Plugin
+- You can read about a great WordPress backup plugin that can automate your site backups here: Back Up, Copy & Protect Your WP Web Site With Backup Creator WordPress Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory

 How To Fix The WordPress Stuck On “Briefly Unavailable For Scheduled Maintenance” Error

 Normally, when you update your software, plugins, or themes, WordPress will temporarily go into “Maintenance Mode.”

 What can sometimes happen when performing WordPress upgrades, especially if using automated solutions, is that WordPress can get stuck in Maintenance Mode and your site will then display a “Briefly unavailable for scheduled maintenance.
 Check back in a minute.” message as shown in the screenshot below instead of your regular web content …

 (WordPress Stuck On “Briefly Unavailable For Scheduled Maintenance”)